 Our location on the soon-to-be completed Downtown Greenway provides easy and convenient access to the central business and entertainment district.
 We are working with partners at every level — in the city of Greensboro, in the Triad, across the state of North Carolina, across the country and around the world — to expand the exciting experiential learning and service opportunities for students, here in Greensboro and through study-away and other programs.
 Already, about 99% of Greensboro College students complete at least one internship or practicum before graduation; this initiative will provide even more opportunities to bring learning to life and help students connect their studies to the world around them.

-We are in the process of a number of exciting improvements to our campus, including enhancements to our technology infrastructure, buildings and common areas.
+We have made exciting improvements to our campus, including enhancements to our technology infrastructure, buildings and common areas.

-This year we will open the first phase of the First Citizens Bank Global Communication Center on the garden level of Jones Library.
-In addition to the professional writing consulting that the college already offers, the center eventually will feature a recording studio for students to produce podcasts and high-quality audio; a space for students to video-record oral presentations and receive expert feedback; and digital workstations that allow students to produce multimedia-rich projects for courses across the curriculum using state-of- the-art software.
+We opened the First Citizens Bank Global Communication Center on the garden level of Jones Library on front campus In addition to the professional writing consulting that the college already offers, the center features a recording studio for students to produce podcasts and high-quality audio; a space for students to video-record oral presentations and receive expert feedback; and digital workstations that allow students to produce multimedia-rich projects for courses across the curriculum using state-of- the-art software.

-Construction has begun on a new Athletic Training Center in the north side of Hanes Gymnasium.
-Once the new center is complete, the existing Campbell Athletics Center will be renovated into a new Student Center that will provide additional gathering space and dining options for students, including a Starbucks coffee shop and a small convenience store.
+A new Athletic Training Center has been completed in the north side of Hanes Gymnasium.
+The former Campbell Athletics Center has been renovated into a new Student Center that provides additional gathering space and dining options for students, including a Starbucks coffee shop and a small convenience store.

 Yes.
-In addition to participating in all federal, state and local financial-aid programs, we will continue to offer a full range of Greensboro College scholarships and grants, including academic, fine-arts, mission-related and need-based awards.
-The amounts of these awards have been realigned to the new tuition price.
+In addition to participating in all federal, state and local financial-aid programs, we continue to offer a full range of Greensboro College scholarships and grants, including academic, fine-arts, mission-related and need-based awards.

 We will continue to evaluate the financial-aid eligibility of every student individually, to best align individual needs with available resources.
-We expect that this realignment will make a Greensboro College education accessible to even more students and families.
+We expect that the tuition realignment will make a Greensboro College education accessible to even more students and families.

-We’re ranked in the Top 20 among Southern regional colleges in U.S. News & World Report’s 2018 Best Colleges ranking, and we believe that the kind of experiential education you get at Greensboro College — highly personal, highly supported, and in a great city — should be accessible to more students.
+We’re ranked among the top Southern regional colleges in U.S. News & World Report’s 2019-20 Best Colleges ranking, and the magazine also recognized us for outstanding undergraduate teaching and contributing to the social mobility of our students.
+We believe that the kind of experiential education you get at Greensboro College — highly personal, highly supported, and in a great city — should be accessible to more students.
 And with the current tuition “sticker price,” some students and families might not even consider a private college as a realistic option.
 While we know that scholarships and financial aid can significantly lower the final cost of attending Greensboro College, not everyone takes that into account when deciding where they’re going to apply.
-By lowering tuition from the beginning, we want to give all prospective students and parents a better understanding of what a Greensboro College education costs.
+By lowering tuition from the beginning, we want to give all prospective students and parents a better understanding of what a Greensboro College education actually costs.
 We also want to ensure that our current and future students are receiving the greatest value for their dollar.